Below, we list the potential pros and cons of oil energy.

 Summary – Potential Pros & Cons Of Oil Energy

 Can be an affordable and cheap energy source

 Technology is well developed

-Infrastructure is already in place, well developed and established
+Infrastructure is already in place, well developed, and established in many places

 Is a commodity

 Oil technology is used for some renewable energy equipment & products

 Oil is considered a finite resource, and not renewable